AnayantzinPao/my_Personal_Repository_Python/Kaggle/State Farm Distracted Driver Detection/README.md

 Files:

-- Jupyter notebook with the functions for:
+- Jupyter notebook (.ipynb) with the functions for:

 	- preprocessing data